-In July of 1810, an elephant was purchased from a Captain Hay by a Mr. Parker and a Mr. Harris, proprietor of Covent Garden Theatre.
+In July of 1810, a few months after Napoleon Bonaparte married Marie Louise of Austria, an elephant was purchased from a Captain Hay by a Mr. Parker and a Mr. Harris, proprietor of Covent Garden Theatre.
 They paid nine hundred guineas.
 The elephant, named Chunee, was “neither old nor full-grown.”
 He was purchased to perform in a grand pantomime known as the “Harlequin Padmanaba.”
 He was ridden by a Mrs. Henry Johnstone and praised as a stellar performer, roaring and performing with the best of them.
 Besides Chunee’s performances at Covent Garden, further public exhibits were arranged, and he was presented at the Royal Menagerie Exeter Change, referred to as the Change.

 In 1814, the superintendent of Chunee, a Mr. Cross, purchased him.
-Chunee was then permanently moved to the Change.
-At the Change, the animals were housed on the second floor above various shops.
+Chunee was then permanently moved to the Change where he and the other animals were housed on the second floor above various shops.
 Chunee’s keepers also came with him.
 A the time, the elephant was well-behaved and obeyed their every command.

 Over time, Chunee increased in bulk and strength.
 Because of his new size, a new den was constructed for him.
 Around this same time, one of his usual keepers died.
 So, during the construction of his new den, the elephant became attached to a carpenter, a man named Harrison.